mikkovalla/todo-on-steroids/README.md

 ## Todo on Steroids
 React and redux app.
-Selfie project to learn more react and redux
+Selfie project to learn more react and redux.

+Added MomentJS and SfCookies libraries to test out and learn for bigger perspective

 ## link to project on Heroku